rolandbernard/ryoko/README.md

 `server` directory while the frontend code can be found inside the `client` directory.
 Both parts are managed using the `yarn` package manager, but can also be used with `npm` if necessary.
 The server and client parts also use the same commands for running building and testing.
+Before building or running you will have to make sure that you have installed all dependencies.
+This can be done by executing `yarn install` (or `npm install --legacy-peer-deps`).

 ### How to Run